hyperking/Wordpress-Markdown-Generator-for-Static-Sites/README.md

 Not only that, but using wordpress backend to author your posts without the hassle of knowing markdown short codes are helpful.

-**Note: You can also use the flexibility of wordpress custom fields and post types to format you markdown meta data.strong text**
+**Note: You can also use the flexibility of wordpress custom fields and post types to format you markdown meta data.**

 Installation Instructions
 =====================